 By database heading and subheading:

-where heading, subheading are strings to search for in the Heading and Subheading fields in the Inventory or Package records (e.g.,
+where heading, subheading are strings to search for in the Parent Heading and Name fields in the Heading records (e.g.,

 ?FILTER=Red%20Wines:Pinot%20Noir).
 Spaces must be expressed as “%20.”